SionBrown/PLAsTiCC-Astronomical-Classification/README.md

 ### Installing

-1) Please visit [Python.org](https://www.python.org/) to download the Python sourcecode and installers.
+1. Please visit [Python.org](https://www.python.org/) to download the Python sourcecode and installers.
+It is recommended to download the latest version but for your information Python 3.6.6 was used.
+2. Install Pandas using the 'pip install pandas' command in the terminal.

 End with an example of getting some data out of the system or using it for a little demo.